 By Ian Marshall, B2B International

-B2B International is the largest business-to-business market research firm with offices across Europe, North America and Asia.
-The company serves a wide range of sectors from traditional heavy industry to financial and business services, and it counts 600 of the world’s largest 1,500 companies amongst its client base.
+B2B International is the largest specialist business to business market research agency in the world.
+It has offices covering Europe, North America and Asia and specializes in developing bespoke market research solutions for global clients, including 600 of the world’s largest 1,500 companies among its client base.
 Ian Marshall is a Research Manager at B2B International’s global headquarters in the UK.